Can You Go Off-Grid With a Solar Energy System? (2022)

 This is where backup batteries come into play.
 The concept is simple: You connect batteries to your home’s solar panels that store the excess energy they generate during the day.
 This allows you to spread out the usage of the energy your panels generate.

 But how many batteries do you need to be completely self-sufficient?
-Even with a battery as powerful as the Tesla Powerwall, most homes need at least two to three batteries to reliably store all the energy necessary to keep a home powered off-grid.
+Even with a battery as powerful as the Tesla Powerwall, most averaged-size homes need at least two batteries to reliably store all the energy necessary to keep a home powered off-grid.
 (For context, Tesla Powerwalls are about $10,000 each.)
+If your home is on the smaller side or your energy use is low to begin with, you may be able to get by on a smaller battery closer to $5,000.

 Designing or retrofitting a home to be energy efficient can sometimes save homeowners just as much as installing solar panels.
-If you're designing an off-grid project, prioritize energy-efficient lighting and other appliances to minimize the number of solar panels you need to power your property.
+If you’re designing an off-grid project, prioritize energy-efficient lighting and other appliances to minimize the necessary amount of solar panels needed for your property.

 Other Solar Equipment